nnRoy/DDAPI/README.md

 # DDAPI
-This is the code repository for the paper [DDAPI: A Deep Diverse API Recommendation Framework with Long-tail Items]
+This is the code repository for the paper [DDAPI: A Deep Diverse API Sequence Recommendation Framework with Long-tail Items]

 ## Dependency
 * python==3.8.0